Ipamorelin

 - Clinical Status

-- Investigational - Phase II trials completed
+- Investigational - Phase II trials discontinued (failed to meet efficacy endpoints)

 - Administration